 Jarom’s career also includes the important role of group leader.
 “First-line managers can be critical for the success and satisfaction of employees, especially at key moments in their careers,” he notes.
 “I like being a resource for employees to understand how the Lab works, how to progress in their careers in meaningful ways, and to bring in new people.”

 Jarom is married and has six children, ages 8 to 18.
 Activities with his family occupy most of his time away from work, but he also finds time to nurture his creative outlet: participating in musical theater productions and choral singing, which he has done since high school.
 His recent roles include the apostle John in Lamb of God and Levi in Joseph and the Amazing Technicolor Dreamcoat (see photo above).
 Before the pandemic, he and a few coworkers gathered during lunch to sing, play guitar, and pretend they are a rock band known as “Granite Room Gang.”

-Jarom says that singing and musical theater give his brain variety in terms of how it’s used: “Sometimes when I’m approaching a problem at work, my mind can get kind of stuck, but singing and performing changes things up, and I find that when I come back to a problem, I tend to see it differently, and often the solution becomes obvious, or whatever was blocking me becomes unlocked.”
+Jarom says that singing and musical theater give his brain variety in terms of how it’s used.
+He explains, “Sometimes when I’m approaching a problem at work, my mind can get kind of stuck, but singing and performing changes things up.
+I find that when I come back to a problem, I tend to see it differently, and often the solution becomes obvious, or whatever was blocking me becomes unlocked.”